Related Links

 Description

-Based on a communicative approach, this course provides a solid foundation of listening comprehension, speaking, reading, and writing skills.
+A continuation of Spanish 100, this course provides a solid foundation of listening comprehension, speaking, reading, and writing skills.
 Students have daily assignments intended to help them communicate orally and in written form about themselves, friends, and family as well as customs and practices in the Spanish-speaking world in the present, past, and future tenses.
 Participation in Spanish-language activities outside of the classroom and/or in the local Latino community is expected.
-(1S) Prerequisite: Open only to students with no previous knowledge of Spanish.
-Offered each fall.
+(1S) Prerequisite: Spanish 100.
+Offered each spring.
 Students with previous knowledge of Spanish are required to take the placement test.
-AFTER ON-LINE REGISTRATION CLOSES, MODERN LANGUAGES FACULTY REVIEW ALL LANGUAGE COURSE ENROLLMENTS TO DETERMINE WHETHER OR NOT A STUDENT HAS ENROLLED IN THE RECOMMENDED PLACEMENT LEVEL.
-IF NOT, THE STUDENT WILL BE CONTACTED BY THE DEPARTMENT TO DETERMINE WHETHER A DROP OR REGISTRATION IN ANOTHER LANGUAGE COURSE IS APPROPRIATE.

 Offerings